Epigram Books and Storytel launch new horror fiction prize

 Epigram founder Edmund Wee, 69, said: "Horror's a favourite genre among both authors and readers.
 Epigram wants to foster a writing nation."

-It had previously opened the Huggs-Epigram Coffee Bookshop at the Urban Redevelopment Authority Centre in Maxwell Road with coffee chain Huggs, which closed for the time being in January.
+It had previously operated the Huggs-Epigram Coffee Bookshop at the Urban Redevelopment Authority Centre in Maxwell Road with coffee chain Huggs, which closed - for the time being - in January.

 The SAM pop-up will run from 11am to 6.30pm daily until Epigram opens a permanent space in the same location later this year.